I get this question often. What’s the Google PM interview process? How should I prepare?

-- Submit your resume (or get referred).
+- Submit your application (if possible, get referred).

 - 30-minute phone screening with a recruiter.